Ellie Garrigan Mattar

 Expertise

 Most of Ellie’s professional experience involves work in the field of polymer chemistry.
-This includes process chemistry for the production of polymers, which involves the moulding or extrusion of polymer compositions.
-She also has experience in the field of composite materials, both comprising polymers and fibres, with an emphasis on use of recycled materials.
+This includes process chemistry for the production of polymers, including down-stream processes such as moulding or extrusion of polymer compositions.
+She also has experience in the field of composite materials, with an emphasis on use of recycled materials.
 Ellie also works on coating technologies, primarily antifouling and intumescent coatings.
+She also has experience in pharmaceutical fields.

 Higher Education